Infections and allergies can cause thick, glue-like nasal mucus. Several environmental or lifestyle factors can also contribute.

-Quitting smoking is difficult, and it may take a few tries to fully quit.
+Quitting smoking can be difficult.
 That’s OK.
-Reach out to your doctor.
+Reach out to a doctor.
 They can help create a cessation plan right for you.

 Use a humidifier

-Running humidifiers in your house during seasons when the air tends to be dry can help bring moisture to the air.
-If you live in a dry climate, you may want to buy a humidifier for your bedroom and main living area to use all year-round.
+Running humidifiers in your house during seasons when the air tends to be dry can help add moisture to the air you breathe.
+If you live in a dry climate, you may want to use a humidifier in your bedroom and main living area all year round.

 Wear a respirator mask

-If exposure to pollutants, poor air quality, and other environmental irritants are leaving your mucus thick and rubbery, you may want to try wearing a respirator mask on your commute or when you’re going for walks outside.
+If exposure to pollutants, poor air quality, and other environmental irritants makes your mucus thick and rubbery, consider wearing a respirator mask on your commute or when you walk outside.

 Drink more water

-Drinking more water, especially when you’re sick, is one simple way that you can give your sinuses more to work with as your body produces mucus.
-Making sure that you’re properly hydrated could resolve your symptoms quickly.
+Drinking more water, especially when sick, can give your sinuses more to work with as your body produces mucus.
+Ensuring you’re properly hydrated can help your body clear the infection.

 Sticky, rubbery mucus can develop from environmental and lifestyle factors.
 Viral, bacterial, or fungal infections in your sinuses can also trigger it.

-It’s normal to have your mucus change consistency once in a while, and it’s not usually a cause for concern.
-But if this symptom is ongoing, speak to your doctor to see if allergies are a cause and get treatment.
+It’s natural to have your mucus change consistency occasionally, and it’s not usually a cause for concern.
+But if this symptom is ongoing, consider speaking to a doctor to see if allergies are a cause and get treatment.

-If you have a deep cough that doesn’t subside after 10 days, pain when you breathe, or difficulty breathing, speak to your doctor right away about your symptoms.
+If you have a deep cough that doesn’t subside after 10 days, pain when you breathe, or difficulty breathing, speak with a doctor right away about your symptoms.